Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ```
 Additional configurations [here](#configuration)

-if you are configuring Fairplay in the `config.json` replace `fairplay.pfx` with the path of your private key and `fairplay.cer` with the path of your public certificate.
+if you are configuring Fairplay replace in the `config.json` the folowing values:
+  - `fairplay.pfx` with the path of your private key.
+  - `fairplay.cer` with the path of your public certificate.
+  - `ask-32-chars-hex-string` with the key that must be used as FairPlay Application Secret Key, which is a 32 character hex string.
+  - `fairPlayPfxPassword` with the password encrypting FairPlay certificate in PKCS 12 (pfx) format.

 9. Run Setup scripts.
 More information [here](#setupps1)
 ```powershell